-Tobacco is the number one cause of preventable death in the world today.
-Tobacco-related illnesses already kill 5.4 million people every year.
-If current trends continue, smoking will kill more than 8 million people every year by 2030, over 80% of whom will live in low- and middle-income countries.
+Among the leading causes of preventable death, tobacco smoking death ranks number in the world today.
+The number of illnesses caused by tobacco smoking account for 5.4 million deaths every year.
 Tobacco consumption causes respiratory illnesses, lung diseases, several types of cancers, and cardiovascular diseases (CVD), including heart disease and stroke.

 Nicotine dependence is classified as a relapsing chronic disease, often requiring ongoing medical treatment, as do all other diseases, medical disorders, and drug dependencies.
 Many smokers will only be able to stop smoking and maintain long-term abstinence after receiving clinical treatment and management training for their nicotine dependence.